gorrillamcd/Armory/README.md

 ##How to Help

 There's a lot that needs to be done to make this application happen.
 If you'd like to contribute, fork the repo and make a pull request with your changes.
-There's a [non-definitive TODO list][todo] at the end of this readme.
+There's a [non-definitive TODO list](todo) at the end of this readme.

 ###Contributing Code